DennisCraandijk/DL-abstract-argumentation/README.md

 # Deep Learning for Abstract Argumentation Semantics
-Code to reproduce the experiments will be published here soon
+Code to reproduce the experiments will be published here soon, please email me for questions.

 Published at IJCAI 2020: [https://www.ijcai.org/Proceedings/2020/231](https://www.ijcai.org/Proceedings/2020/231)